Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ## 1 Row x 1 Col (Mobile, Desktop)

-Shows a grid with 1 region into which a merchant can drop other component.
+Shows a grid with one region into which a merchant can drop other components.

 ### Files
 ```